hsmade/pi6atv-sensors/README.md

-# sensor scripts for pi6atv
+# sensor scripts for pi6atv PA

 ## Installation
 Install the latest debian package from the releases page.